run-llama/llama_index/docs/use_cases/multimodal.md

 ### Simple Evaluation of Multi-Modal RAG

 In this notebook guide, we'll demonstrate how to evaluate a Multi-Modal RAG system.
 As in the text-only case, we will consider the evaluation of Retrievers and Generators separately.
-As we alluded in our blog on the topic of Evaluating Multi-Modal RAGs, our approach here involves the application of adapted versions of the usual techniques for evaluating both Retriever and Generator (used for the text-only case).
+As we alluded to in our blog on the topic of Evaluating Multi-Modal RAGs, our approach here involves the application of adapted versions of the usual techniques for evaluating both Retriever and Generator (used for the text-only case).
 These adapted versions are part of the llama-index library (i.e., evaluation module), and this notebook will walk you through how you can apply them to your evaluation use-cases.

 ```{toctree}
 ---